pakerfeldt/remotestick-server/README.md

 By default, no authentication will be required (making it possible for anyone to query your tellstick) and the RESTful services will listen for connections on your-hostname:8080.
 Only Basic Authentication (HTTP) currently supported.
 You should at least set a username and password, requiring client authentication:
     remotestick-server.py --username MyUsername --password MyPassword

+## Troubleshooting

+### Linux
+Depending on where the telldus-core library is installed on your system you may have to define the environment variable LD_LIBRARY_PATH to include the directory where telldus-core is located.
+    export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/opt/telldus/bin

+### Windows
+If TelldusCenter is installed remotestick-server will have no problem locating the library.
+Although you might get an error saying ftdxx library is not found.
+In such cases add the Telldus folder to the PATH environment variable.
+    set PATH=%PATH%;"C:\Program files\Telldus"